 A Risk Management Working Group will be established to support risk management both strategically and operationally.
-This group will identify new risks, review existing risks and act as a champion for risk management a cross both Councils.
-The group will be Chaired by the Section 151 Officer and will have representation from each directorate.
+This group will identify new risks, review existing risks and act as a champion for risk management across both Councils, and will include representation from each directorate.